tylermercer/personal-website/src/content/posts/software/dumfrh.md

 for example, is obviously better when you consider its content-heavy nature and my goal of avoiding unnecessary bloat.]

 The age-old principle of YAGNI is no-different.
-YAGNI---which stands for "you ain't gonna need it"---is a rule of thumb for avoiding wasting time on speculative features that you think you might need someday.
+YAGNI—which stands for "you ain't gonna need it"—is a rule of thumb for avoiding wasting time on speculative features that you think you might need someday.
 There are a lot of good reasons to apply this heuristic.
 As
-[Martin Fowler points out](https://www.martinfowler.com/bliki/Yagni.html), any time spent building out extra features instead of shipping the functionality you first set out to build is time that the company isn't benefiting from that functionality.
+[Martin Fowler points out](https://www.martinfowler.com/bliki/Yagni.html), any time spent building out extra features instead of shipping the functionality you first set out to build is time that your users aren't benefiting from that functionality.
 This is, arguably, the entire point of choosing agile over waterfall development.
 You ship quickly and often, get feedback quickly and often, and iterate on that feedback.